-I’m not going to try and work out how to introduce sub-headings into such tags, but here’s a simple list of how they might look for this one, with just a few instances.
+I can’t yet work out how to introduce sub-headings into such tags, but here’s a simple list of how they might look for this one, with just a few instances.
 Many would deserve cross-references…

 Call me a nerd [You’re a nerd—Ed.], but I’ve always loved indexing.
 After graduating—just as orchestras were mysteriously beginning to consider paying me to play the violin—I indexed books for Cambridge UP (notably for the Tang volumes of The Cambridge history of China), relishing the task of compiling hand-written index-cards (imagine that).
 Since I began writing my own books, I’ve always enjoyed indexing them too—it’s so good if authors can compile their own indexes, as detailed knowledge of your text can produce a much more instructive result, highlighting themes that may not always reveal themselves through a simple search for particular words.
 And they can give a real flavour of the subject.
 Again we return to taxonomy.

 Pedantry and frivolity can go hand in hand.
 With sub-editors either indulgent or distracted, I’ve generally managed to sneak in a few entertaining entries.
 Alphabetical order can further create random and stimulating associations.
 I made an early foray in my index for Folk music of China:

 temples (Fujian, Hebei, Shanxi; see also temple music)

 A couple of nice sequences in Plucking the winds:

 In Ritual and music of north China: